tim1e9/kubernetes-the-hard-way-on-ibm-vpc/docs/03-compute-resources.md

 ```
 for i in 0 1 2; do
-  gcloud compute instances create controller-${i} \
-    --async \
-    --boot-disk-size 200GB \
-    --can-ip-forward \
-    --image-family ubuntu-2004-lts \
-    --image-project ubuntu-os-cloud \
-    --machine-type e2-standard-2 \
-    --private-network-ip 10.240.0.1${i} \
-    --scopes compute-rw,storage-ro,service-management,service-control,logging-write,monitoring \
-    --subnet kubernetes \
-    --tags kubernetes-the-hard-way,controller
+  ibmcloud is instance-create controller-${i} $VPC_ID us-south-1 bx2-2x8 $VPC_SUBNET_ID --image-id $IMAGE_ID \
+  --key-ids $SSH_KEY_ID --security-group-ids $SG1 --resource-group-id $RG_ID --output JSON
 done
 ```

 ### Kubernetes Workers

 Each worker instance requires a pod subnet allocation from the Kubernetes cluster CIDR range.
 The pod subnet allocation will be used to configure container networking in a later exercise.
-The `pod-cidr` instance metadata will be used to expose pod subnet allocations to compute instances at runtime.
+The name of the worker node will be used to expose pod subnet allocations to compute instances at runtime.

 > The Kubernetes cluster CIDR range is defined by the Controller Manager's `--cluster-cidr` flag.
 In this tutorial the cluster CIDR range will be set to `10.200.0.0/16`, which supports 254 subnets.